Hispanic Studies

 María Victoria Taborelli

 Ph.D.
-Student from Buenos Aires, Argentina
+Student

 María Victoria Taborelli holds a BA in Letras and a BA in Literary Teaching from Universidad de Buenos Aires.
 Her current interests include intertextualities present in Post-dictatorship Latin American narratives and performing arts, women's writing, memory of collective traumas, literary theory and literary education.

-• Wagschal Potrait
+• Molly Wagschal

 Molly Wagschal

-Ph.D. student from Bloomington, Indiana
+Ph.D. student

 Molly Wagschal received her BA in Comparative Literature & Society from Columbia University in 2022, and has since worked as an in-house translator and copywriter in Barcelona.
 Her academic interests include the poetry of exiled Republicans (specifically women) during and after the Spanish Civil War, as well as Catalan studies, literary translation, and the relationships between exile, translation, and gender.